 What is Smart Planning?

-The Victorian Government’s Smart Planning program will make the state’s planning system more efficient, accessible, open and collaborative through simpler rules and modern digital tools.
+Smart Planning is a two-year reform program to make Victoria’s planning system more efficient, accessible, open and collaborative.
+We will achieve this through simpler rules and policy, and modern digital planning resources.

 When was Smart Planning introduced?